visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/LCS_operator.rst

 Appearance
 ^^^^^^^^^^

-The appearance tab specifies how the LCS will be drawn.
+The appearance tab specifies how the LCS will be rendered.
 In addition to the Appearance attributes common to all PICS operators, the LCS operator supports the following attributes.